 One of the leading cases on successor liability in Illinois is Vernon v.
 Schuster, 179 Ill.2d 338 (1997).

-If you are a small business struggling with collections, call DeBlasio & Gower LLC.
-Our experienced business litigation attorneys can be reached at (630) 560-1123 or via our website at https://dgllc.net we are here to help.
+If you are a small business struggling with collections, call DeBlasio Law Group.
+Our experienced business litigation attorneys can be reached at (630) 560-1123 or via our website at http://www.DGLLC.net/contact.
+We are here to help.